pantheon-systems/documentation/source/content/guides/domains/03-custom-domains.md

 <Alert title="Note" type="info">

-Add all domains (`example.com` and `www.example.com` are different domains!) you want to resolve to Pantheon within the Site Dashboard, for each respective environment, as described in [Launch Essentials](/guides/launch).
+Add all domains (`example.com` and `www.example.com` are different domains) you want to resolve to Pantheon within the Site Dashboard, for each respective environment, as described in [Launch Essentials](/guides/launch).
 Automatic resolution of domains and wildcards are not supported.

 Note that each custom domain is counted regardless of the environment to which it's added.